(left to right) Skip Newell, Josh Blumkin, Darrell Scott, Paul Sponagle, Tanya Beiswenger, Joel Shore — Cobb’s Hill, 4/3/16

-Joel Shore has been organizing Cobb’s Hill pick up on behalf of the Greater Rochester Area Disc Association (GRADA) for years.Wind is not the friend of a frisbee in flight, but it’s still good fun.
+Wind is not the friend of a frisbee in flight, but it’s still good fun.
 Ultimate frisbee is great exercise and the hilarity of playing in all weather makes it well worth it.
 That’s why a pickup game of ultimate is played faithfully every week at Cobb’s Hill.
+Joel Shorehas been organizing Cobb’s Hill pick up on behalf of the Greater Rochester Area Disc Association (GRADA) for years.

 Numbers vary, but the play is always on.
 While last weeks balmy temps brought out 40 souls, this weeks snow and 20 mph gusts brought out six undeterred diehards.
 So regardless of weather, play will continue on 11am Sundays at until late April, when it switches to Friday evenings.

 You can keep up on the local ultimate action, including pickup at RocUltimate.
 All are welcome, including those interested in learning.
 Feel free to jump into a game – you might even score a point on your first time out, just like Disc Dave!